utils.leanix_client_module

 If you edit a webhook manually in the LeanIX UI, it forgets all non-standard event types it was subscribed to.

-This function re-adds all non-standard event types (provided by default_tag_sets
+This function re-adds all non-standard event types (provided by default_tag_sets) to subscription id, or,

 Registers a new Webhook.